Results

 A Clark's anemonefish (Amphiprion clarkii) snuggles amongst its host's tentacles on a reef in Lembeh Strait, Indonesia.

-An unusual sea star (Linckia laevigata) clings to a diverse reef near the island of Bangka, Indonesia.
-This beautiful, tropical region is home to an incredible variety of marine life.
+A beautiful starfish (Linckia laevigata) lays on a thriving reef in Indonesia.
+This tropical region, within the Coral Triangle, is home to an incredible variety of marine life.

 A broadclub cuttlefish (Sepia latimanus) hovers above a beautiful coral reef in Komodo National Park, Indonesia.